LucidJava/java-developer-resources/README.md

 - **Difference between String and StringBuffer?**

     Objects of String type are immutable.
+StringBuffer is a mutable type.

     Both String and StringBuffer are thread-safe.